skelpo/skelpo-translation-for-acf/README.md

 ## Installation

 1. Clone or download the repository.
-2. Upload the `acf-translate` directory to your WordPress site's `wp-content/plugins` directory.
+2. Upload the `skelpo-translation-for-acf` directory to your WordPress site's `wp-content/plugins` directory.
 3. Activate the plugin through the WordPress admin interface.

 ## Usage